 - 4. The Town will maintain a Stabilization Fund as one of its two primary financial reserves.
-It shall be the goal of the Town to achieve and maintain a balance of at least 5% of the current annual budget, exclusive of Enterprises and the Community Preservation Fund. - 5.
-The Town will maintain a Capital Stabilization Fund to defray the cost of new equipment, building maintenance, and capital improvements to town land and buildings to the extent that these costs may be funded by the Fund's balance.
+It shall be the goal of the Town to achieve and maintain a balance of at least 5% of the Town's current line item budget. - 5.
+The Town will maintain a Municipal Capital Stabilization Fund to defray the cost of new equipment, building maintenance, and capital improvements to town land and buildings to the extent that these costs may be funded by the Fund's balance.
 (See Debt Management Policies for costs exceeding the Fund's balance, which may be funded by borrowing.)
-It shall be the goal of the Town to maintain a balance in this fund of at least 1.5% of the Town's current annual budget, exclusive of Enterprises and the Community Preservation Fund. - 6.
+It shall be the goal of the Town to maintain a balance in this fund of a minimum of 1.5% of the Town's current line item budget, with the objective to grow the fund to support near term and cover longer term needs. - 6.
 The Town will continue to maintain a Conservation Fund to be used in part for the purchase of land, or conservation restrictions or agricultural preservation restrictions on lands that exhibit high value for protection because they contain important natural resources.
 The Conservation Commission is responsible for formulating and prioritizing a list of such parcels so that a plan may be established for future purchases.
-It shall be the goal to maintain a balance in the Conservation Fund of at least 2% of the town's current annual budget, exclusive of Enterprises and the Community Preservation Fund; and to the extent possible, deposits to the Conservation Fund should come from the Community Preservation Surtax. - 7.
+It shall be the goal to maintain a balance in the Conservation Fund of at least 2% of the Town's current line item budget, exclusive of Enterprises and the Community Preservation Fund; and to the extent possible, deposits to the Conservation Fund should come from the Community Preservation Surtax. - 7.
 The Town shall maintain a Community Preservation Fund in accordance with the current law.
 The fund will be managed in a manner that will guarantee payment of current debt service prior to approving new capital costs.
-Borrowing shall be managed in order to assure that no more than a total 75% of CPA receipts, not including annual contributions to the fund by the Commonwealth, are dedicated to debt service in compliance with Massachusetts Department of Revenue IGR 00-209 and File #2004-464.

-- 8. The Town shall monitor its Special Revenue Funds (Gifts, Grants, and Trusts) and its Enterprise Funds to assure the solvency of these funds and avoid undue stress on the general fund.
+Borrowing shall be managed in order to assure that no more than a total 75% of CPA receipts, not including annual contributions to the fund by the Commonwealth, are dedicated to debt service in compliance with Massachusetts Department of Revenue IGR 00-209 and File #2004-464. - 8.
+The Town shall monitor its Special Revenue Funds (Gifts, Grants, and Trusts) and its Enterprise Funds to assure the solvency of these funds and avoid undue stress on the general fund.
 To this end, a) Enterprise policies shall require that rates be set to ensure revenues are sufficient to fund all operating costs and debt service and fund retained earnings, unless there is an explicit policy implemented by the Town to provide General Fund support to the Enterprise.
 In addition, b) Enterprise policies shall include a goal for the targeted amount of retained earnings.
 The goal shall include amounts considered appropriate to fund unexpected occurrences and emergencies and expenditures necessary to meet change in law requirements, to fund capital and operating reserves, and to serve as a rate stabilization reserve.
 The policies shall also include a goal for debt limitations consistent with the Town's general goals.
-In addition, c) the Town shall not enter into contracts for reimbursable and/or matching grant liabilities whose aggregate total exceeds 1.5% of the Town's current annual budget exclusive of Enterprises and the Community Preservation Fund, unless the Town Manager receives prior approval from the Board of Selectmen and Finance Committee. - 9.
-The Board of Selectmen and the Finance Committee shall review the financial policies annually, seeking input from financial staff and advisors.
+In addition, c) the Town shall not enter into contracts for reimbursable and/or matching grant liabilities whose aggregate total exceeds 1.5% of the Town's current line item budget, unless the Town Manager-receives prior approval from the Board of Selectmen and Finance Committee.

+- The Board of Selectmen and the Finance Committee shall review the financial policies annually, seeking input from financial staff and advisors.
 This review should take place by December 31st of each year. - 10.
 Investment practices will be in accordance with the Town's "Investment Policy".